 Any trustee can instigate processes to recruit new members.
-In some instances, this will be preceded by a skills audit so that individuals with the appropriate skills can be targeted and recruited.
+In some instances, this will be preceded by a skills audit and integrity due diligence so that individuals with the appropriate skills can be targeted and recruited.

-Vacancies on the board will be advertised through agreed forums as agreed by the board.
+Vacancies on the board will be advertised through agreed forums as approved by the board.
 The steps that are to be followed include:

-- a) Advertisement of Role (for example, via Boardmatch) - b) Selection process (as agreed by the board and recorded in minutes) - c) Selected candidate to be elected and inducted
+- a) Advertisement of Role (for example, via Boardmatch) - b) Selection process (as agreed by the board and recorded in minutes) - c) Selected candidate to be elected and onboarded.